Stay Safe Online from Phishing and Spam

 Other Common Email Scams

-Some emails may offer you money if you pay a small fee first.
-Others might pretend to be from someone you know.
-They may ask for money or tell you to open an attachment.
-These are tricks.
-Never send money or open files unless you’re sure it’s safe.
+Some scams promise money if you pay a small fee first.
+Others pretend to be from a friend or company asking for help or money.
+Never send money or open attachments unless you are sure they are safe.

 Stay Safe